2020 Togolese presidential election: Electoral system

 Constitutional amendments approved in May 2019 changed the electoral system for the presidency to the two-round system, replacing the previous first-past-the-post system.

 The amendments were made following the December 2018 parliamentary elections, which had been boycotted by fourteen opposition parties in protest against 'bias', a refusal to return to the 1992 constitution, and using constituencies boundaries that favoured the UPR.
 As a result, the ruling UPR had won 59 of the 91 seats.

 The constitutional amendments also reintroduced term limits that had been abolished in 2002.
 The changes limiting a president to serving two five-year terms.
 However, the limits did not apply retrospectively, allowing Faure Gnassingbé to serve two future terms in addition to the three he had already served.

 Campaign

 In October 2019 the main opposition party, the National Alliance for Change, confirmed its leader Jean-Pierre Fabre would be its candidate.

-In January 2020, Emeritus Archbishop of Lomé, Philippe Fanoko Kpodzro, called for the suspension the elections to allow electoral reforms to be carried out.
+In January 2020, Emeritus Archbishop of Lomé, Philippe Fanoko Kpodzro, called for the suspension of the elections to allow electoral reforms to be carried out.
 Kpodzro had endorsed and campaigned for Agbéyomé Kodjo, and when news broke on the morning of the elections that Kodjo was leading in the polls it is reported that both were put under house arrest.